-Brigham H. Roberts was President of The Seventy, took three polygamous wives and was a true believing LDS General Authority.
-In the 1920’s, prompted by a letter Apostle James Talmage had received from William Riter, the First Presidency asked Roberts to develop a response to various difficulties and anachronisms within the Book of Mormon narrative.
+Brigham H. Roberts was President of The Seventy in the 1920s.
+Prompted by a letter Apostle James Talmage had received from William Riter, the First Presidency asked Roberts to develop a response to various difficulties and anachronisms within the Book of Mormon narrative.

 After vigorous investigation and introspection, he concluded that the discrepancies and writing style could not be adequately reconciled, further suggesting that the most plausible explanation was that Smith wrote the Book of Mormon.
 Unable to obtain additional light after three days of discussion with Roberts, the brethren kept his troubling findings to themselves, never publishing his work.
-Rather, his findings were published in 1985 by the Tanners, in essence creating the original CES letter.
+Rather, his findings were published in 1985 by Gerald and Sandra Tanner.

 - How could the great diversity in primitive Indian languages have occurred in such a short period after 400 A.D., while the Nephite’s Hebrew language was so highly developed and disappeared?